Bragg diffraction and the Iron crust of cold Neutron Stars: Orbital conditions for observability of Reflector

 To keep the signal of Reflector within one or few percent of the intensity of Pharus, Reflector has to orbit in close range to Pharus.
-However, to have a clearer line-shape for the signal it is convenient to have the orbital period of Reflector, $T^{\mathrm{orbit}}$ to be of the same order as, (but larger than) the spinning period of Pharus, $T^{\mathrm{spin}}\simeq 1s$, which demands, because of Kepler's third law,
+However, to have a clearer line-shape for the signal it is convenient to have the orbital period of Reflector, $T^{\mathrm{orbit}}$ to be of the same order as, (but larger than) the spinning period of Pharus, $T^{\mathrm{spin}}\simeq 1s$, which demands, because of Kepler's third law, and in terms of the two star's masses and Cavendish's constant $G$,

 larger orbital radii.
 Given the tension between the two requirements, we compromise to an orbit of order 10000 km (or a period $T^{\mathrm orbit}$ of order $15\ s$), which is certainly small enough for relativistic corrections to the orbit to play a role, but we will ignore these.
 (Note that the double neutron star binary with the shortest orbital period is, as of 2004, 2.45 hours in J0737--3030 \citep{Lyne2004}, so that this case study is low compared with current observations of binary systems, but not impossible).